 It’s no secret that I am a little pumpkin obsessed.
 I’m what you might call a ~basic~ chick.
 (They still say that, right?
 Having kids really takes you out of the cool loop pretty quickly.)
 Come mid-August I stare jonesing for all things pumpkin and the second I can, order nothing without pumpkin syrup.

 But just because I’m a die-hard pumpkin lover doesn’t mean that fall apples don’t make me happy.
 Alex and I go apple picking every single year, and it’s only gotten more exciting now that we can take the boys with us.
 We live down the street from a few different orchards so we go a few times a season.

 Anyway, I feel like fall is the perfect time to start enjoying lazy Sunday mornings – waking up slow, watching cartoons, and making a towering stack of pancakes – like these apple cinnamon pancakes.
 These are such a win- full of cinnamony goodness, lots of grated apple, and no refined sugar.
 It’s the perfect pancake to share as a family.

-We all know that I love making pancakes a little more exciting, so I tried my hand at making a fun apple pancake out of apple pancakes.
+We all know that I love making kid food a little more exciting, so I tried my hand at making a fun apple pancake out of apple pancakes.
 Just dye some batter red and pour a big red circle.
 Add about a tablespoon of undyed batter to the center and cook normally.
 Mini chips create seeds and you could easily use a pretzel stick to make a stem – I just grabbed a small stick from outside, ha!